aidanastridge/Publisher/README.md

 # Publisher 🐧

 ## Thesis
-Stepping into your local bookstore, you spot a gallery of classic books.
-You recognize them from their striking colors: Black, White, and Orange; Typesetted with born modern and traditional design.
-Like notetaking, they exist in two worlds: The sentimental and scientific.
+Stepping into your local bookstore, you spot a gallery of classic books – You recognize them from their striking colors: Black, White, and Orange; Typesetted with born modern and traditional design.
+Like notetaking, they exist in two worlds: The sentimental and the scientific.

 ## Features